 The relatively small diameters of headphone and earphone drivers are naturally worse at producing large amounts of bass frequencies compared to larger loudspeakers.

-For more information in regards to headphone driver size, check out my article What Is A Good Driver Size For Headphones?
+For more information about headphone driver size, check out my article What Is A Good Driver Size For Headphones?

 So headphones rely on their proximity in order to produce their perceived bass response.
 Note that the following points apply to the general interaction between headphone drivers and eardrums across all frequencies but can be used especially to explain bass frequencies.